 To pay federal taxes, hire employees, and open corporate bank accounts, your professional corporation needs an employer identification number (EIN).
 ZenBusiness provides EIN services to help you obtain an EIN quickly.

 You must pay corporate income taxes and franchise taxes to North Carolina.
 You don’t need a state tax identification number to pay these taxes.
 North Carolina uses your federal EIN for your state taxes.

 Depending on the nature of your business, you may also need to apply for sales and use taxes at the local level.
 You can reach out to your city and county to determine what taxes apply.

 You and your shareholders are responsible for maintaining proper and up-to-date professional licenses to run your PC.
 Depending on your industry and location, you may also need business licenses at the federal, state, and/or local levels.
 There is no central place for business license requirements, and you need to review industry rules at the federal, state and/or local levels to determine what other licenses you may need.

-Fortunately, our partners at Business Licenses, LLC, can do the research for you.
+Fortunately, our partners at Avalara can do the research for you.
 Through this business license service, you will receive a report identifying the local, state, and federal licenses and permits required to run your business.